MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-VivaInsightsSettings.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell V2 module.
 For more information, see [About the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).

-Use the Set-VivaInsightsSettings cmdlet to modify the Microsoft Viva Insights in Microsoft Teams settings for users.
+Use the Set-VivaInsightsSettings cmdlet for Global admin, Exchange Online admin and Teams admin to control user access of features in Viva Insights.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).